What should I wear to my disability hearing?

 You are not alone!!

 How should I dress for my Social Security disability hearing?
+Many claimants have this question.

 If you attend church regularly, you might feel most comfortable wearing the same type of clothes that you would wear to church.
 Many people like to dress up a little.
 Perhaps you’d like to wear a dress, or a polo shirt and some slacks.